cwang/cwang.github.io/content/posts/2022-07-hacking-engineering-hiring.md

 ## Short-term remedies

 ### Review pipeline and pinpoint where the bottlenecks are
-- If it is sourcing, i.e. at top of the funnel, use a platform such as Cord.co (getting candidates on the platform, with a London focus, pushing into the US now, affordable and my favourite) or Otta.com (different approach, more on broadening the advertising reach).
+- If it is sourcing, i.e. at top of the funnel, use a platform such as [Cord](https://cord.co) (getting candidates on the platform, with a London focus, pushing into the US now, affordable and my favourite) or [Otta](https://otta.com) (different approach, more on broadening the advertising reach).
 - If it is the offer rate, revisit the interview process and candidate experience.
 - If it is the acceptance rate, review compensation and candidate experience too.
 - If not sure, set up a tracking system for recruitment first to gain visibility and gather data.